 - black stools (faeces)

 These side effects should settle down over time.
-Taking ferrous sulphate with food or shortly after eating may help to minimise any side effects.
-Your GP may also recommend that you only take one or two tablets a day, instead of three, if you are finding the side effects difficult to cope with.
+Taking ferrous sulphate with food or shortly after eating may help minimise side effects.
+Your GP may also recommend you only take one or two tablets a day, instead of three, if you are finding side effects difficult to cope with.

-If ferrous sulphate is not suitable for you because of the side effects, you may be prescribed a different iron supplement called ferrous gluconate.
-This supplement should produce fewer side effects because it contains a less concentrated dose of iron.
-However, it may take longer for the iron levels in your body to be restored.
+If ferrous sulphate is not suitable because of side effects, you may be prescribed a different iron supplement called ferrous gluconate.
+This supplement should cause fewer side effects because it contains a less concentrated dose of iron.
+However, it may take longer for iron levels in your body to be restored.

 Storing iron supplements

-If you have young children, it is very important to store your iron supplements out of their reach.
-This is because an overdose of iron supplements in a young child has a toxic effect, which can be fatal.
+If you have young children, it is important to store iron supplements out of their reach.
+This is because an overdose of iron supplements in a young child can be fatal.

-If a lack of iron in your diet is thought to contribute to your iron deficiency anaemia, your GP will advise you how to include more iron in your diet.
+If a lack of iron in your diet is thought to contribute to your iron deficiency anaemia, your GP will advise on how to include more iron in your diet.